BetterMoneyLabs/chaincash/contracts/offchain/basis.md

 ## Implementation Roadmap

-The following implementation plan is targeting catching micropayments in P2P networks, AI usage, etc ASAP and then develop based on feedback:
+The following implementation plan is targeting catching micropayments in P2P networks, agentic networks, etc ASAP and then develop tools for community trading:

 * Do tests for Basis contract, like ChainCashSpec or Dexy contracts (Scala)
 * Do a token-based variant of reserve contract (ErgoScript)
 * Do tracker service (Rust), which is collecting offchain notes and also tracking on-chain reserves, writing periodically commitments on chain, informing clients about state of notes / reserves (collateralization etc)
+* Do Celaut payment module, where peers can .
+Add support for agentic layer, so AI agents can buy computations over Celaut, then requests to other APIs as well.
+* Do a wallet for community trading (maybe in form of telegram bots? like one wallet bot for one community)

 ## References